The best cooling mattresses for hot sleepers in 2025, tested by us

 No handles for moving

-Our expert tester described this as the 'Goldilocks mattress: it's not too soft and not too firm, hitting the sweet spot for pressure relief and comfort.'
+Our expert tester described this as the "Goldilocks mattress: it's not too soft and not too firm, hitting the sweet spot for pressure relief and comfort."
 It's designed with seven support zones, promising better spinal alignment and good support for your shoulders, hips, and legs, whichever position you sleep in.

 If you want to get technical, here's how Nectar creates that perfect balance of pressure relief and no motion transfer.
 The Hybrid boasts five layers of foam, a middle layer of 1600 micro springs, and pressure-relieving memory foam too.
 Hot sleepers will benefit from the top two layers in particular, which are designed to enhance airflow, drawing heat away from the body.
 If you like a memory foam mattress for its pressure-relieving properties, this is a dream come true.
-Linda, our expert, said 'I didn't wake up overly hot in the night and could hop out of bed in the morning without all my usual aches and pains.'
+Linda, our expert, said "I didn't wake up overly hot in the night and could hop out of bed in the morning without all my usual aches and pains."

-The best medium-firm cooling mattress
+The best cooling mattress for side sleepers

 Emma Luxe Cooling Mattress.